dustinlyons/nixos-config/README.md

 Well, well, well, look who we have here! 🤓

 You've stumbled upon my personal journey with Nix.
 For over a year, I've been hacking away on this configuration.
 It drives the machines I use daily, my office PC and laptop, in addition to the VMs running in my home lab.
 As a guiding principle, I've done my best to keep it as simple as possible - for both future me and readers like you.
-I hope you'll see discover this in how I've organized the code.
+I hope you'll discover this in how I've organized the code.

 To get you started, I've included my [steps for bootstrapping a new virtual machine](https://github.com/dustinlyons/nixos-config/blob/main/vm/README.md) that also works on bare metal.
 For MacOS, there are a few dependencies you need to install which I've detailed below.
 And if you're new to Emacs, check out my [literate configuration](https://github.com/dustinlyons/nixos-config/blob/main/common/config/emacs/Emacs.org).
 Emacs is at the core of my workflow and is much more than just an IDE.